 Transformative Learning | Intellectual Growth

 We continue our Transformative Learning Series by diving deeper into our goal of Intellectual Growth.
-These goals, including Intercultural Competence, Global Citizenship, Personal Growth, and Professional Development guide how we develop and facilitate each one of our study abroad programs.
+These goals, including Intercultural Competence, Global Citizenship, Personal Growth, and Professional Development guide how we develop and facilitate each one of our higher education study abroad programs.

 Why do we focus on Intellectual Growth?

-Our fourth transformation goal, Intellectual Growth, lies at the very core of study abroad.
-Intellectual growth relates particularly to cognition (that is, knowledge production and meaning making) within the scope of each program’s focus (be it Biology, Nursing and Midwifery, Ecology, etc.).
+Intellectual growth relates particularly to cognition (that is, knowledge production and meaning-making) within the scope of each program’s focus (be it Biology, Nursing and Midwifery, Ecology, etc.).
 As a goal, it signifies our commitment to upholding study abroad as first and foremost an academic endeavor.

 In recent years, study abroad – and short-term programs in particular – has come under attack for being a veneer for ‘educational tourism’.
 While we believe in making our programs fun and exciting for students, our focus on intellectual growth ensures that our programs remain academically robust.

 How do we encourage Intellectual Growth?

-We encourage intellectual growth on our programs by collaboratively designing programs relating to particular academic themes.
+We encourage intellectual growth in our programs by collaboratively designing programs relating to particular academic themes.
 These vary according to the nature of the program, and depend on the curricular needs of faculty, but are nearly always centered around specific academic (i.e. discipline-specific) goals.
 Our Program Designers work closely with faculty to ensure that these disciplinary learning outcomes are met through rigorous and stimulating inclusions in the itinerary – from engaging students with brilliant minds and institutions on the African continent to working alongside innovative community partners and NGOs.

 As with all our goal areas, reflection sessions remain paramount to enhancing intellectual growth.
 In these curated sessions (which are standard inclusions in all our programs), students’ cognition and critical thinking skills are activated, encouraging them to develop and mature intellectually.

 Our learning outcomes associated with intellectual growth aim for students to demonstrate their abilities to analyze academically challenging content within their field of study; recognize the value of interdisciplinary in their field of study; and recognize the competitive value of knowledge produced on the African continent.